What’s really going on with fatigue?

 Chronic fatigue syndrome is like aging

-Much like aging, the root cause of chronic fatigue syndrome is a decline in mitochondrial function.
-(3, 4, 5) At the time of this writing, researchers have not figured out how to prevent aging.
+That’s because much like aging, the root cause of CFS is reduced mitochondrial function.
+(3, 4, 5) Researchers have not figured out how to prevent aging.
 But they have figured out how to address chronic fatigue syndrome – it’s in the mitochondria.

 Happy mitochondria are energy production machines.
 Sad mitochondria never get their work done.
 This results in energy deficits.
-If you want more energy, you need your body to be full of happy mitochondria.
+If you want more energy, your mitochondria need to be happy.

 Happy mitochondria vs sad mitochondria